dj80hd/resource-consumer/README.md

 # Resource Consumer

-A simplified version of [the kubernetes resource-consumer](https://github.com/kubernetes/kubernetes/tree/master/test/images/resource-consumer) that includes disk usage and is decoupled from the kubernetes build system.
+A simplified version of [the kubernetes resource-consumer](https://github.com/kubernetes/kubernetes/tree/master/test/images/resource-consumer) that is decoupled from the kubernetes build system and provides additional features.

 ## Overview